donniemattingly/serverlith/README.md

 You can use either decorator based or function based routing.

+## Routing

+Choosing which routing style to use is mostly a personal preference - the decorators are just syntactic sugar around the functional approach.
+Though the functional approach does enforce correct types, the class based approach avoids issues caused by `this` being undefined in the handlers if not bound with `Function.prototype.bind`.

 #### Decorator Based

-You decorate a class with `@Handler` to enable routing for methods in the class, and use one of `@GET, @PUT,
-@POST, @DELETE, or @OPTIONS` to register that method as a handler for requests to that path.
+You decorate a class with `@Handler` to enable routing for methods in the class, and use one of `@GET`, `@PUT`, `@POST`, `@DELETE`, or `@OPTIONS` to register that method as a handler for requests to that path.

 Below we're registering `GET` requests to `/users/:id/` and `POST`s at `/users`